deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 type, create your own Types.ps1xml files, and then add them to your PowerShell session.

 To create a new file, start by copying an existing Types.ps1xml file.
 The new file can have any name, but it must have a .ps1xml file name extension.
-You can place the new file in any directory that is accessible to PowerShell, but it is useful to place the files in the Windows PowerShell installation directory (`$PSHOME`) or in a subdirectory of the installation directory.
+You can place the new file in any directory that is accessible to PowerShell, but it is useful to place the files in the PowerShell installation directory (`$PSHOME`) or in a subdirectory of the installation directory.

 When you have saved the new file, use the `Update-TypeData` cmdlet to add the new file to your PowerShell session.
 If you want your types